calgorix23-creator/AttendEase-Project/readme.md

 ### 4. Identity & Data Integrity
 - **Email Guard**: Modifying the email field in any profile triggers an inline warning.
 Email serves as the unique login identifier.
+- **Duplicate Rules**:
+  - **Sessions**: Prevents sessions with the same Name+Date+Time.
+Displays inline error message if duplicate is detected.
+  - **Packages**: Prevents credit packages with duplicate names (case-insensitive, whitespace-trimmed).
+Displays inline error message during creation or editing.
-- **Duplicate Rules**: Prevents sessions with the same Name+Date+Time and prevents trainees from booking overlapping sessions.
+  - **Bookings**: Prevents trainees from booking overlapping sessions at the same Date+Time.

 ### 5. Staff Intelligence
 - **Staff Override**: Trainers and Admins can remove attendance at any time regardless of the 30-minute rule (for administrative corrections).